xiix0/scam/README.md

-The lunatic, the lover, and the poet,
-Are of imagination all compact...
+They have been at a great feast of languages, and stolen the scraps.
-		-- Wm.
-Shakespeare, "A Midsummer Night's Dream"
+		-- William Shakespeare, "Love's Labour's Lost"